Sonikaguptaa/Weather-App/WeatherApp/README.md

 ### Time API:
 The Time component fetches and displays the current time for each city using the WorldTime API ("http://worldtimeapi.org/api/ip").You can get the WorldTime API data without an API key, as it doesn't require authentication.

-## Components:
+### Components:
-### Weather:
+#### Weather:
 The main Weather component is responsible for fetching and displaying weather data from the OpenWeather API.
 It allows users to search for weather by city name and displays weather information for multiple cities.

-### MajorCity:
+#### MajorCity:
-The MajorCity component is a separate component that displays weather information for major cities, such as New York, Denver, Paris, Los Angeles and New Delhi.
+The MajorCity component is a separate component that displays weather information for major cities, such as New York, Denver, Paris, Antarctica and New Delhi.
 It also uses data from the OpenWeather API.

 ### Summery:
-This is one stop Weather solution to see the weather of major cities along with the option to search the weather of any city aroound Globe
+This is one stop Weather solution to see the weather of major cities along with the option to search the weather of any city around Globe